Lords of Chaos (film)

-Lords of Chaos is a 2018 biographical horror thriller film directed by Jonas Åkerlund and written by Lillie Rammal, Dennis Magnusson, and Åkerlund.
+Lords of Chaos is a 2018 biographical horror film directed and co-written by Jonas Åkerlund.
 Adapted from the 1998 book of the same name, the film is a historical fiction account of the early 1990s Norwegian black metal scene told from the perspective of Mayhem co-founder Euronymous.
 It stars Rory Culkin as Euronymous, Emory Cohen as Varg Vikernes, Jack Kilmer as Dead, and Sky Ferreira as Ann-Marit.